-The Sexual Assault Training Institute
+Sexual Assault Training Institute (SATI) Program

 • Advocate Training is a 40-hour comprehensive basic sexual assault training for those seeking advocate certification or those providing other support services to sexual assault survivors.